iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 ```

 - We may come across a problem, as all the containers in a docker hosts can communicate with each other as they are in the same private network.
 How to separate them?
-- To separete group of containers to create user defined network within a docker host.
-Refer Docker command `docker network` comamnd how to implement the above.
+- To separate group of containers to create user defined network within a docker host.
+Refer Docker command `docker network` command how to implement the above.

 - The machine which runs docker is known as `docker host or docker engine`.
 - Now the engine runs multiple containers.